 Educational Sessions, Tradeshow Awaits Retailers

-Scheduled May 1-3 at the Henry B. Gonzalez Convention Center in San Antonio is the 9th annual Spring Educational Conference and Trade Show.
-Retailers will have the opportunity to learn about the benefits of retailer rewards programs and using social media to attract and retain customers.
+Scheduled May 10-12 at the Tampa Convention Center is the 8th annual Spring Educational Conference and Trade Show.
+Retailers will have the opportunity to learn about next level digital marketing strategies and the cost of dead inventory.

-A trade show featuring more than 80 exhibitors is scheduled from 11 a.m.-6 p.m. on Tuesday and from 9 a.m.-1 p.m. on Wednesday.
+A welcome reception is being held on the the Riverwalk at the convention center, while an industry networking reception will be held on Wednesday at the Florida Aquarium.
+A trade show featuring more than 80 exhibitors is scheduled from 11 a.m.-6 p.m. on Wednesday and from 9 a.m.-1 p.m. on Thursday.

 Wednesday morning’s keynote speaker, Bob Phibbs, the “Retail Doctor,” will address retailers on the theme “You Can Compete!”
 Phibbs says retail sales isn’t that hard to perfect—”it comes down to having the right people and the right product for your customer.”

 In his interactive keynote, Phibbs will show attendees how to increase their sales by 10%, 20%, even 50% within six months, and recapture lost profits from their competitors.
 The presentation is designed to help retailers discover how to attract better employees and how to recognize the largest group of potential customers they’ve been ignoring.
 'Price doesn’t make something a good value, people do, and the experience in your store is the amusement park, and the products are just the souvenirs,” he says.

 Phibbs will also address “The Difficult Conversation” and get the problems baby retailers are feeling out in the open and analyze why brick and mortar stores’ prominence for consumers is declining and offer solutions.